Eric-peng111/Android_app_social/admin/Report.md

 6. Factory patterns

-   * Objective:Define an interface for creating objects, let subclasses decide which class to instantiate, and factory methods defer the instantiation of a class to its subclasses.
+   * Objective: Define an interface for creating objects, let subclasses decide which class to instantiate, and factory methods defer the instantiation of a class to its subclasses.

-   * Locations:app\src\main\java\com\example\myfirstapp\ userCollection
+   * Locations: app\src\main\java\com\example\myfirstapp\ userCollection

-   * Reasons:In user class to extend similar operations, only a new user class can be inherited, and the client only needs to understand the abstract Product and factory, simplifying use and extension.
+   * Reasons: In user class to extend similar operations, only a new user class can be inherited, and the client only needs to understand the abstract Product and factory, simplifying use and extension.

 7. State patterns:

-   * Objective:Allows an object to change its behavior when its internal state changes, and the object appears to modify its class.
+   * Objective: Allows an object to change its behavior when its internal state changes, and the object appears to modify its class.

-   * Locations:app\src\main\java\com\example\myfirstapp\userCollection\userstate
+   * Locations: app\src\main\java\com\example\myfirstapp\userCollection\userstate

    * Reasons: